Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2. Copyright © 2023 Terence Carter / Grantourismo. All Rights Reserved.

 A travel and food writer who has experienced over 70 countries and written for The Guardian, Australian Gourmet Traveller, Feast, Delicious, National Geographic Traveller, Conde Nast Traveller, Travel+Leisure Southeast Asia, DestinAsian, TIME, CNN, The Independent, The Telegraph, Sunday Times Travel Magazine, AFAR, Wanderlust, International Traveller, Get Lost, Four Seasons Magazine, Fah Thai, Sawasdee, and more, as well as authored more than 40 guidebooks for Lonely Planet, DK, Footprint, Rough Guides, Fodors, Thomas Cook, and AA Guides.

-3 thoughts on “Port, Wine & Bacalhau in the Douro Valley, Portugal: Part 2”
+3 thoughts on “Port, Wine and Bacalhau in Portugal’s Douro Valley – Wine Diary Part 2”

 1. Thanks so very much for your lovely comments about Quinta do Tedo and we do look forward to your next visit.
 By the way we now have 5 guest rooms available.
 Jorge and Vincent both think that the 2011 harvest will be a fascinating one to follow.